gokulkannant/phishhunter/README.md

 ## 🛑 Warning
 **Misuse of this tool for unauthorized activities is illegal.** The maintainers are **not responsible** for any consequences resulting from unethical or unlawful use. **Use responsibly!**

----

-Would you like any specific modifications to this README?